superfly/mpg-postgres-image/README.md

 ## Features

-- Sets OOM score adjustment to `-900` for the Patroni process (which manages PostgreSQL)
+- Sets OOM score adjustment to `-900` for the PostgreSQL postmaster process
+- Uses a root-to-user approach to ensure proper privileges for OOM adjustment
+- Intelligently identifies and protects the PostgreSQL postmaster process
+- Preserves the original container entrypoint and behavior

 ## How It Works

-This image works with the Percona PostgreSQL Operator architecture:
+This image uses a focused approach to OOM protection specifically targeting the PostgreSQL postmaster process:

-1. Patroni is the process manager that starts and manages PostgreSQL
+1. The container temporarily runs as root to gain necessary privileges
-2. Our wrapper script sets the OOM score adjustment to -1000 for the Patroni process
+2. Our wrapper script sets the initial OOM score adjustment to -900
-3. This adjustment is inherited by PostgreSQL processes, protecting them from OOM killer
+3. A background monitor continuously identifies and adjusts the PostgreSQL postmaster process
+4. The script exports PG_OOM environment variables for child process handling
-4. The wrapper script preserves the original entrypoint behavior of the parent image
+5. The wrapper script executes the original entrypoint with the original user (UID 26)

+This approach ensures that the PostgreSQL postmaster process (the main database process) is the last process to be killed by the Linux OOM killer if memory becomes scarce.

+## Technical Details

+The wrapper script uses multiple methods to identify the PostgreSQL postmaster process:

+1. Pattern matching for `postgres -D /pgdata/pg`
+2. Parent-child relationship detection for postgres processes
+3. Fallback to single postgres process detection

+All actions are logged to `/tmp/postgres-oom-adjuster.log` for transparency and debugging.

 ## Usage

-### Basic Usage
+### Basic Docker Usage

 ```bash
 docker build -t oom-protected-postgres .